 Check where you are aiming the camera.
 It is really important to make sure that you are filming what needs to be seen.
 It is important to see the whole of your face and not just a side view.
 As much of your body as possible should be in camera view (so the assessor can see your body posture); at the same time, avoid having the camera so far away that your face cannot be seen clearly.
-As far as possible, your participants should not be in the camera field for reasons of confidentiality.
+As far as possible, your participants should not be in the camera for reasons of confidentiality.
 You may be able to position the camera between two participants (perhaps looking over their shoulders) on the other side of the circle to yourself.
 Putting the camera inside the circle is very intrusive, but too far outside makes the picture small and the sound too quiet.
 Find a balance that suits your situation.
-At times, you may have to have the sound on and lose some of the picture for short periods e.g. when teaching walking meditation and you go out of sight of the camera.